320osm123-dev/Vision-Based-Robotic-Hand-Avatar-Simulation-using-a-Shadow-Dexterous-Hand-Inspired-Model/README.md

 }
 ```

-Here, $s_f$ is not a direct joint angle.
+Here, $s_{side}$ is not a direct joint angle.
 It is a normalized lateral spreading value calculated from the landmark coordinates.

 ---

-### 3. Wrist Left-right Motion Value
+### 3. Wrist Lateral Angle

 Wrist left-right motion was estimated from the palm direction vector between the wrist landmark and the middle finger MCP landmark.